fracturedatlas/linters/README.md

 This will be the home for all of the linters on Fractured Atlas projects.

+## Rubocop

-To import this Rubocop config into your project, add one of the following lines to your `.rubocop.yml` file:
+To import the Rubocop config into your project, add one of the following lines to your `.rubocop.yml` file:

 - To stay on the latest version:
   - ```yaml